uxlfoundation/oneAPI-spec/source/elements/oneVPL/source/programming_guide/VPL_prg_session.rst

 #.
 Dispatcher loads any shared library with `libvpl*` prefix in the library name
    in the given search folders.
 #.
 For each loaded library, the dispatcher tries to resolve address of the
-   :cpp:func:`MFXQueryImplsCapabilities` function to collect the implementation's capabilities.
+   :cpp:func:`MFXQueryImplsDescription` function to collect the implementation's capabilities.
 #.
 Once the user has requested to create the session based on this implementation,
    the dispatcher obtains addresses of each oneVPL function.
 See the